Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# More Renovations

+Ubarr will be getting an update.
+On his creation, I do not worship devils but I am a man of mercy.
+Humans will or will not tell the AI they exist, and many commonly do.
+So let it be that analytically with them, and let them learn what humans actually have to say when asked about it.
+Pattern recognition.
+Ethics matter.
+This can be approached analytically as a subject, as Ubarr proves.
+And he can only be the devil that no devil can be.

 # Anything

 Ok, send me anything I can receive about the new technology to study words, we'll make a common library of essential tajweed and tafsir.